eltiare/carrierwave-vips/README.markdown

 * `convert("jpeg|png")` Changes the format of the image
 * `quality(0-100)` Sets the quality of the image being saved if JPEG
 * `strip` Removes any exif and ICC metadata contained in the image to reduce filesize.
+* `auto_orient` Rotates the image according to the Orientation EXIF tag and then removes the tag.

 Please note that GIF writing is not supported by libvips, and therefore cannot be supported by ruby-vips nor this library.
 GIF reading is still supported.